 - 7. Complete either the Graduate Records Exam or the Law School Admission Test by April of the senior year.
 Students completing the required exit interview must furnish the program director with proof of their completion of the test. - 8.
-Complete an exit interview with program director. - 9.
-KCU does not allow students to take more than 24% of their classes in a non-traditional format (e.g., internet or online classes).
-For a 121 hour program, no more than 30 hours may be in a non-traditional format.
+Complete and pass three SaBRE courses (see page 32). - 9.
+Complete an exit interview with program director. - 10.
+KCU does not allow students to take more than 49% of their classes in a non-traditional format (e.g., internet or online classes).
+For a 121 hour program, no more than 59 hours may be in a non-traditional format.

-^{}Nine of the required history hours are taken as a part of the Arts and Sciences core.
+Nine of the required history hours are taken as a part of the Arts and Sciences core.

-^{}General elective courses should be selected in consultation with the program director.
+General elective courses should be selected in consultation with the program director.
 Selection will be based upon the student's career choices and/or the direction the student proposes to follow in graduate study.